Astypalaia: Treaty with Rome

 Astypalaia's treaty with Rome, made in 105 BC, has survived in an inscription found on the island.

 A noteworthy feature of this treaty is its formal assumption of sovereign equality between Rome and Astypalaia: the Astypalaians would not aid the enemies of the Romans or allow such enemies passage through their territory, and likewise the Romans would not aid the enemies of the Astypalaians or allow such enemies passage through their territory; in case of an attack on Astypalaia, the Romans would come to its aid, in case of an attack on Rome the Astypalaians would come to its aid; etc. Rome at the end of the second century BC still maintained the forms - if not the substance - of reciprocity in its dealings with Greek city-states.
 Since there was no reason for the Romans to single out Astypalaia for such formal courtesy, it is assumed that this treaty followed a standard formula used in treaties with other Greek city states, whose texts did not survive.

 Electric island

-In 2023, the Greek government announced an agreement with the Volkswagen Group to transform Astypalea into "a model island for climate-neutral mobility", as a laboratory for developing sustainable mobility.
+In 2023, the Greek government announced an agreement with the Volkswagen Group to transform Astypalaia into "a model island for climate-neutral mobility", as a laboratory for developing sustainable mobility.
 Substantial grants will be given to replace cars and vans with electric vehicles, and ride-sharing and demand-responsive transport will be introduced.
 To support this, a 3.5 megawatt photovoltaic power station with battery storage will be built.